-Deciding a concept for your Restaurant is definitely like finding the right name for your new born baby.
-Your entire Restaurant Business will revolve under that very concept you choose from and the rest of the things from menu to Interior will all be the by-product that follows.
+Deciding on a concept for your Restaurant is definitely like finding the right name for your newborn baby.
+Your entire Restaurant Business will revolve under that very concept you choose from and the rest of the things from the menu to Interior will all be the by-product that follows.

-Once you know the answer for these questions, you are pretty much ready to progress with the concept definition for your Restaurant.
+Once you know the answer to these questions, you are pretty much ready to progress with the concept definition for your Restaurant.

 Can the Restaurants be classified?

 Of Course, the Restaurants can and should be categorized.
 Only when you know the classifications, you can pick from the list as to how your Restaurant should be, and that will mark the starting point for your success.

 And there are café and food trucks that also come under this list.
 Let’s now go through each of the types and learn more about them.

 1. Quick Serve